On March 23, an alert Bothell resident wasted no time calling 911 to report some suspicious activity happening in the 18300 block of 96th Lane.

 The caller told dispatchers she heard strange noises and looked out her home’s window.
 That’s when she spotted a man with a crowbar rummaging through a vehicle.
 Then, she saw the man starting to remove the vehicle’s license plates.

 It turns out, the vehicle had just been stolen from a school parking lot in Monroe.

 When officers arrived, they spotted the suspect, who immediately took off on foot into a wooded area.
 Within five minutes, officers caught up and had the suspect under arrest.
 In his pockets, officers found a stolen debit card, drivers license, methamphetamine and 30 pills (which may contain fentanyl), and other drug paraphernalia.

-Officers then learned the suspect was already wanted with a felony warrant for escape with the Department of Corrections.
-He was booked in the King County Jail, where he has additional pending charges from other recent arrests related to auto theft.
+Officers learned the suspect was already wanted with a Department of Corrections felony warrant for escape of community custody.
+He was booked in the King County Jail, where he has other pending charges related to auto theft in multiple jurisdictions.

 Officers are grateful to the 911 caller for their quick action.
-For the arresting officer, it was a great way to end a long day on patrol.
+For the arresting officer, it was a great way to end a long shift in patrol.

 “Feels pretty good to actually return a stolen vehicle and take someone into custody for it, especially a prolific offender,” said Officer Makayla Phillips.